DDDASHXD/query-builder/README.md

 # @skxv/query-builder

 A flexible query builder for use with internal TC api, that generates URL query strings.
-This package helps you build complex query strings with support for sorting, filtering, and pagination.
+This package helps you build complex query strings with support for sorting, filtering, pagination, and nested field paths.

 ## Installation